 Cheap street food has long been synonymous with backpacking around Asia – much like stomach bugs.
 The continent has been flooded with gap year students and people from their early 20s for years.
 From Indonesia to Thailand to Vietnam, it is a great exotic location with some of the best views on earth.

 Back on the street, and it is said that the best cities for street food are Penang in Malaysia, Taipei in Taiwan, Bangkok in Thailand, Fukuoka in Japan, Hanoi in Vietnam, Seoul in South Korea and Singapore.
-A trip to all these cities would see you filled with some of the finest street dishes known to man.
+Make sure to book a hotel in Taipei, Bangkok and all these cities and experience some of the finest street dishes known to man.

 This all comes at little cost.
 But, oftentimes, a stint in Asia is a stop-off before heading down to Australia.
 With prices understandably rising, it’s time to find the deals and get more for your money from the booming country and continent.
 But how?